-Q1.
-Based on your observations in tasks 2, 3, and 4, can you say if the acidic/basic/neutral nature of the cleaning agent has some role in the cleaning of the tarnished copper utensil/wire strips?
+- / ir observations in tasks 2, 3, and 4, can you say if the acidic/basic/neutral nature of the cleaning agent has cleaning of the tarnished copper utensil/wire strips?
+Yes □ No □ Q2.
+What can you a conclude about the cleaning mechanism of the agents based on all the tasks?

-Yes 🗆 No 🗆

-Q2.
-What can you conclude about the cleaning mechanism of the agents based on all the tasks?